manudragon333/qdb/DataStructure.md

 - Reusability: Data structures are reusable, i.e. once we have implemented a particular data structure, we can use it at any other place.
 Implementation of data structures can be compiled into libraries which can be used by different clients.

 - Abstraction: Data structure is specified by the ADT which provides a level of abstraction.
 The client program uses the data structure through interface only, without getting into the implementation details.

+# Algorithm
+An algorithm is a procedure(logic) having well defined steps for solving a particular problem.

+# Categories of algorithm
+- insert
+- update
+- sort
+- search
+- delete